Amazon SQS Source Connector for Confluent Platform¶

 Choose one of the above to define the AWS credentials that the SQS connectors use, verify the credentials implementation is set correctly, and then restart all of the Connect worker processes.

-Confluent recommends using either Environment variables or a Credentials file because these are the most straightforward, and they can be checked using the AWS CLI tool before running the connector.
+Note that Confluent recommends using either environment variables or a credentials file because they are the most straightforward and can be checked using the AWS CLI tool before running the connector.

 Custom Credentials Provider¶